applicvision/frontend-friends/docs/api/README.md

 ### `innerCSS(value: string)`

-Use this function to add a variable CSS string to a style declaration.
+Adds a variable CSS string to a style declaration.

 > [!IMPORTANT]
 > Note: Beware of CSS injection.
 Make sure you know the content of the string as it will be directly inserted into the stylesheet.

-Example:
+*Example:*
 ```javascript
 const commonBackground = innerCSS('background: yellow;')
 const style = css`